STAGE 25 ALTERNATIVE – DUNSOP BRIDGE to CHIPPING

 On the other side continue straight ahead up the steep but short slope with the wood on your left.
-Join a track and enter the farm yard – New Laund Farm.
-Opposite the first building on your right and before you come to the other farm buildings look out for the gate on your left with a footpath sign.
+Join a track and pass through two gates and enter the farm yard – New Laund Farm.
+Opposite the first building, a farm house, on your right and before you come to the other farm buildings look out for the gate on your left with a footpath sign.
 Turn left through the gate and then head up the steep but again short slope ahead.
 Continue up the field keeping the wooded area on your left.
-When you reach the top of the slope there are fantastic views both north and south.
+When you reach the very top of the slope there are fantastic views both north and south.

 With the view to the south you can see River Hodder straight almost like a motorway heading south through woods.
 In the distance is Longridge Fell, which we will climb on the next Stage.

 At the top of the hill are about four tracks/paths.
 Take the second one on the left so that you have some height for the views but do not take the highest as we will now descend from the hill to a ladder stile in the stone wall below.
 Cross in to the field.
 On the other side is a bench with a great view in memory of Eric West, who farmed here.
 What a beautiful place to live and work!
 Continue straight on keeping a series of fence posts just on your right.
 At the bottom of the field turn right and head through a gate and then turn left and follow a track to the properties known as Fair Oak.
 The paths through this farm can be confusing – ideally we would follow the farm road to the main road but this is not a public right of way.